caston1981/ELM11-Citrus-Doom/README.md

 A comprehensive game development framework for the ELM11 microcontroller, featuring Love2D-style game implementations, educational examples, and interactive development tools.

+This project started as an ambitious project to create a Citrus Doom p#### GPIO Header Soldering (Required First) The ELM11 has dual-row headers with 18 pins per side (36 total pins), including 16 programmable I/O pins plus power/ground pins.
+You'll need to solder female header pins to access the GPIO functionality.

+**Header Configuration:**
+- **Total Physical Pins**: 36 (18 per side)
+- **Programmable I/O Pins**: 16 (pins 1-16 in the pin numbering)
+- **Additional Pins**: Power (3.3V, 5V), Ground, USB, and other system pins

+**What to buy:**
+- 2x18 female header pins (2.54mm pitch) - or two 2x8 headers placed side by side
+- Soldering iron and solder
-This project started as an ambitious project to create a Citrus Doom port.
-However, before we can do this, we will test out simple games and demos.
+- Optional: Helping hands or vise to hold the boardwever, before we can do this, we will test out simple games and demos.

 ![ELM11](https://img.shields.io/badge/Platform-ELM11-blue)
 ![Lua](https://img.shields.io/badge/Language-Lua%205.x-yellow)